asmyczek/simple-avro/README.md

 _simple-avro_ implements all types defined in [Avro schema specification](http://avro.apache.org/docs/1.5.0/spec.html).
-Just prepend _avro-_ to the type name or use plain string names. _defavro-_ macros defined for all named types (_defavro-record_, _defavro_enum_ and _defavro-fixed) create var objects convenient for hierarchical schema composition.
+Just prepend _avro-_ to the type name or use plain string names. _defavro-_ macros defined for all named types (_defavro-record_, _defavro-enum_ and _defavro-fixed_) create var objects convenient for hierarchical schema compositions.
-Parameters namespace, aliases and doc can by provided in an optional argument map.
-Use string names for type references to define recursive types, for example:
+Parameters _namespace_, _aliases_ and _doc_ can by provided in an optional argument map.
+In recursive type definitions use string names for type references, for example:

     (defavro-record IntList
-      "value" avro-int
+      :value avro-int
-      "next"  (avro-union "IntList" avro-null))
+      :next  (avro-union "IntList" avro-null))

 ### Data serialization